WHAT ARE THE MORTAL SINS?

 We should know, if the sin we habitually commit is mortal in nature (masturbation, watching pornography, most unforgiveness, etc. (yes, they are mortal sins)) then we must stop the sin all together before we receive Holy Communion because it is a regular mortal sin.

-The sins we habitually commit which are venial in nature (such as some forms of: anger, worrying, vanity, over eating, wasting our time with the world, sexual excess, and countless other sins) are irregular mortal sins which don’t prevent us from receiving Holy Communion if we are firmly resolved to amend them (working on stopping the sins, one sin at a time).
+The sins we habitually commit which are venial in nature (such as some forms of: anger, worrying, vanity, over eating, wasting our time with the world, sexual excess, and countless other sins) are irregular mortal sins which don’t prevent us from receiving Holy Communion if we are firmly resolved to amend them (working on stopping the sins, one sin at a time towards never offending God again).

 However, we should know, God’s plan for marriage and sex is very warped from the truth and bounds of habitual impure sins are being committed through the holy bonds of marriage.
-To not die from those habitual sins we love, lets learn about the vast confusion we have with our sexual lives, please read, “What is God’s Plan for Family and Friends.”
+To not die from those habitual sins we love, lets learn about the vast confusion we have with our sexual lives, please read, “What is God’s Plan Marriage.”

 FYI: Some saints lost their liking for sin quickly, but others, like St. Francis De Sales, took over 20 years of hard work to receive enough grace to perfectly amend his temper, which was deeply ingrained in him…so don’t expect all sins to be gone over night unless we surrender greatly to God.
 But no matter what happens, we must be working hard growing in grace and stopping the sins we can stop and changing the others, growing towards habitually sinning no more–from trusting in God–for it to happen.
 To learn more please read, “How to Stop Sinning.”